robotlegs/robotlegs-framework/src/robotlegs/bender/core/messaging/readme.md

 ## Speed

 A Message Dispatcher performs roughly the same as an Event Dispatcher for non-callback handlers.
-Handlers that accept callbacks slow things down and increase the stack depth.
+Handlers that accept callbacks slow things down and have the potential to increase the stack depth.

-## Limitations

-todo: stack depth maximums, stack overflow

 # Background